MEET OUR KEY PEOPLE

 HND Building Studies

 Andy gained his OND in Construction & Land Use at Newcastle College followed by an HND in Building Studies at Northumbria University in 1994.
 He previously worked for the Alan J Smith partnership and, later, Summers & Partners.
-Andy joined JDDK in 2000 and in the proceeding years has acted as project technician on the detail and on-site stages of numerous complex projects including two major Hospices for Marie Curie and an innovative proton beam therapy facility in Northumberland.
+Andy joined JDDK in 2000 and in the proceeding years has acted as project technician on the detail and on-site stages of numerous complex projects including two major Hospices for Marie Curie and an innovative proton bean therapy facility in Northumberland.
 Andy takes responsibility for the day to day management of the practice’s IT resources, and has been an Associate Director since 2016.